Derone Raukawa

-Derone Jordan Raukawa (born 24 July 1994) is a New Zealand basketball player for the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL).
+Derone Jordan Raukawa (born 24 July 1994) is a New Zealand basketball player who last played for the Taranaki Airs of the New Zealand National Basketball League (NZNBL).

 Early life

 Raukawa was born in Levin, New Zealand, but left as a 5-year-old.
 He lived in Tauranga, moved to Australia and returned to Auckland.
 In 2011, Raukawa played for Otumoetai College and the Tauranga rep team before moving to Auckland at the start of 2012, where he enrolled at Rosmini College.
 That same year, he joined the New Zealand Breakers Academy and often trained with the senior team.
 He also had two weeks in China, where he captained the Junior Tall Blacks against Slovenia, the United States and China.
 He then played for Waitakere West at the national under-21 tournament in Porirua before leading Waitakere West to the under-19 title in Dunedin, downing North Harbour 90–89 in the final.
 He was subsequently named to the all-tournament team.

 Raukawa moved schools once again in 2013, this time to Rangitoto College.
 He guided Rangitoto to the 2013 National Secondary Schools Basketball Final, where they lost to Westlake Boys High School.
 He scored 35 points in the final and was named to the all-tournament team.